 - How much would it matter if someone solved this for them?

+These conversations will give you invaluable insights, not only about your product but also about your potential customers.
 They’ll also help you start building relationships and trust with the people who could eventually become your first users.

 Once you've talked to enough people, you’ll start to notice patterns.